dm-shr/social-network-analytics/README.md

 Through a series of hands-on steps, I've dived into various analytical techniques and tools to gain insights and drive data-informed decisions.

 ---
-Datasets, access to the tools, and expert guidance have been generously provided by the team at Karpov.Courses (https://karpov.courses/).
+Databases, access to the tools, and expert guidance have been generously provided by the team at Karpov.Courses (https://karpov.courses/).

 ## Project Overview

 The core objective of this project is to simulate the end-to-end process of setting up analytics for a social network startup.
-I've taken on different roles — analyst, data engineer, and more — to create a full-fledged analytics ecosystem.
+I've taken on different roles — data analyst, scientist, and engineer — to create a full-fledged analytics ecosystem.

 ## Major Steps